-You certainly do not need to have a PC credit card to make the PC Optimum Program worth it!
-In our household we use the cash envelope budgeting system instead of credit cards…so we don’t earn points this way.
+You certainly do not need to have the PC Mastercard to make the PC Optimum Program worth it!
+In our household, we use the cash envelope budgeting system instead of credit cards… So we don’t earn points this way.
 The bonus offers are enough to make the program more than worth it.

-It is true that you’ll earn additional PC Optimum points if you use a PC credit card.
+It is true that you’ll earn additional PC Optimum points if you use a PC Mastercard.
 If you love loyalty program credit cards, this might be a good option for you.
 I just can’t give you specifics on it because we don’t use it!

 You can redeem PC Optimum points for just about any merchandise at Loblaw banner stores.
 The usual loyalty program restrictions apply (so you can’t redeem your points for gift cards….sad….).
 But you can redeem for groceries and makeup and magazines and kids clothes.

-Sometimes there are time-limited events in which PC Optimum boost the value of your points.
+Sometimes there are time-limited events in which PC Optimum boosts the value of your points.
 These are good times to redeem points for merchandise.